GUIDELINES FOR LIFE SENTENCE DECISIONS

 In making decisions, the Parole Board is directed by the laws of Massachusetts as determined by the Legislature and interpreted by the Supreme Judicial Court.
 The following laws and court decisions direct and guide parole decision-making.
 First, the Legislature has determined that an inmate can be paroled only if (a) it is reasonably probable that he will not re-offend, and (b) his release is compatible with the welfare of society.
 Second, the Legislature determined specifically that parole cannot be granted “merely as a reward for good conduct” in prison.
 Third, the Legislature requires that the Parole Board receive for each hearing a complete statement of the crime and the circumstances of the crime.
 Fourth, the Legislature has not created any presumption for or against parole at 15 years; it is a matter left to the Parole Board’s discretion.
 Fifth, the Supreme Judicial Court determined the four goals of sentencing as (a) punishment of the offender, (b) deterrence, (c) incapacitation to protect the public from further harm, and (d) rehabilitation of the offender.
 See Commonwealth v.
 Goodwin, 414 Mass.
 88 (1993).
 Every Parole Board decision must support each of those four goals; no decision should undermine a goal of sentencing.
 Sixth, the Supreme Judicial Court considered and rejected the argument that the Massachusetts Parole Board cannot consider the specific facts of the crime in making its parole decision.
 In Greenman v.
 Massachusetts Parole Board, 405 Mass.
 384 (1989), the SJC determined that the Board can and should consider the specific facts of the crime and the length of incarceration in assessing punishment, deterrence, rehabilitation, and public safety.

 Considering the facts of the crime is not designed to increase punishment.
 Instead, it is designed to assess the length of incarceration fairly and consistently.
 An inmate whose conduct is less culpable and less heinous should stand in a different position than the inmate whose criminal conduct is more culpable and more heinous.
+In addition, an inmate who committed the offense as a juvenile will be evaluated with recognition of the distinctive attributes of youth, including immaturity, impetuosity, and a failure to appreciate risks and consequences.
+See Diatchenko v.
+District Attorney for the Suffolk District, 466 Mass.
+655 (2013).
 As recognized by both the United States Supreme Court and the Supreme Judicial Court, the length of incarceration is related to all the goals of sentencing: rehabilitation, deterrence, punishment, and public protection.
 Assessing rehabilitation, deterrence, punishment, and public protection are serious responsibilities.
 The Legislature has placed these responsibilities with the Parole Board, and the Legislature and the Supreme Judicial Court have authorized the Parole Board to consider the facts of the crime and the length of incarceration.

 These guidelines will be used in life sentence cases to assist Board members in determining if it is reasonably probable that the inmate will not re-offend and his release is compatible with the welfare of society.